MSc Specialist Degrees

 This course is also a suitable preparation for PhD studies.

-All applicants for this course must possess the equivalent of a first-class UK degree, and must have taken computing courses that equate to two years of a computer science undergraduate programme.
-All applicants (UK, EU, Overseas) must provide Graduate Record Examination (GRE) scores for Quantitative Reasoning and Verbal Reasoning, for further details please see our FAQs.
-The MSc Artificial Intelligence course does not require GRE scores.
+All applicants for this course must have taken computing courses that equate to two years of a computer science undergraduate programme.
+All applicants (UK, EU, Overseas) must provide Graduate Record Examination (GRE) scores for Quantitative Reasoning and Verbal Reasoning.
+For further details on entry requirements see the links on the specific specialism pages, below; or see our FAQs.

 |G5U10||MSc in Computing (Artificial Intelligence and Machine Learning)||1 year|